Spin Boldak: Climate

 With an influence from the local steppe climate, Spin Boldak features a hot semi-arid climate (Köppen BSh), characterised by little precipitation throughout the year.
 The average temperature in Spin Boldak is 19.7 °C, while the annual precipitation averages 217 mm.
 July is the hottest month of the year with an average temperature of 31.8 °C. The coldest month January has an average temperature of 6.9 °C.

-Insurgent Activity

-In January 2006, "a suicide bomber on a motorbike killed at least 20 people and wounded 20 more," according to one report.
-"The attacker drove the vehicle into a crowd watching a wrestling match and detonated a bomb," said Kandahar provincial Gov. Asadullah Khalid.
-The Taliban claimed responsibility for the attack.